-A collection of weekly featured works created within
+A collection of weekly featured 3D artwork by members created within

 Maxon's Cinema 4D